nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221018201513/README.md

 # make a script to get the context of a card - word counts

 - concept of `make a script to get the context of a card - word counts`
+- working version with scores of linked cards is stored at `zet/20221018201513/contextscript`

 ```